Ellen Perez

 Ellen Perez (born 10 October 1995) is an Australian professional tennis player.

+Her career-high rankings in singles and doubles are world No. 162 and No. 7, achieved in August 2019 and in April 2024, respectively.

-Perez has won five doubles titles on the WTA Tour, one doubles title on the WTA Challenger Tour, as well as two singles and 18 doubles titles on the ITF Circuit.
-Her career-high rankings in singles and doubles are world No. 162 and No. 15, achieved August 2019 and October 2022, respectively.
+She has won eight doubles titles on the WTA Tour, three doubles titles on the Challenger Tour, as well as two singles and 19 doubles titles on the ITF Circuit.

-Perez made her Grand Slam main-draw debut at the 2016 Australian Open in doubles with Belinda Woolcock; they lost in the first round to Jessica Moore and Storm Sanders.
-Perez made her first singles Grand Slam appearance at the 2016 US Open, after winning the Australian Wildcard Play-off.
+Perez made her major main-draw debut at the 2016 Australian Open in doubles with Belinda Woolcock; they lost in the first round to Jessica Moore and Storm Sanders.
+Perez made her first singles major appearance at the 2016 US Open, after winning the Australian Wildcard Play-off.

 Personal life

-Ellen is the daughter of John and Milića Perez and sister to Matt Perez.
+Ellen is the daughter of John and Milića Perez.
 Ellen is of Spanish descent on her father's side and of Macedonian descent on her mother's side.
 She picked up a tennis racket at the age of three after receiving a totem tennis pole as a Christmas gift, and she started regular coaching at the age of seven.
 In 2012, she won the Gallipoli Youth Cup held in Ipswich, Queensland.

-She attended the University of Georgia in the United States from 2014 to 2017.
+She played three seasons of college tennis at the University of Georgia in the United States from 2014 to 2017.
+She was named an All-American five times across singles and doubles.